wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

     :align: left
     :width: 100%

 The next thing is to create a role for that user.
 To do this, go to the “Roles” tab.
-Inside it, by default.
 You can find more information about `default roles <https://documentation.wazuh.com/current/user-manual/api/rbac/reference.html#default-roles>`_ in the documentation.
 In this example, we will create a new role that will be assigned to our user.

 This role will have a name of our choice, and it will be linked to the policy created before.
 This way, the user to whom this role is assigned will have permissions on the agents of the “Framework” group.